avnersender/fellow-ai-mcp/README.md

 ## Fellow MCP Server

-This repository hosts a Model Context Protocol (MCP) server that lets MCP-compatible clients interact with Fellow.ai using a shared toolset defined in `server.ts`.
+This repository hosts a Model Context Protocol (MCP) server that lets MCP-compatible clients interact with Fellow.ai using their [developer API](https://developers.fellow.ai/).

 ## Prerequisites